DATA-606-SPRING-2023-TUE/Sushruta_DATA606/docs/final_proposal.md

 **Data Exploration:** In this step I checked if there is any correlation between the variables in every datset.

 For **U.S. Microbusiness Activity Index** dataset, below is the correlation between MAI composite, Infrastructure, Enagament and Participation.
 Infrastructure, Engagement and Particpation are the variables that contribute to the MAI composite calculation.
+This dataset consisted of data from April 2020 to June 2022.
+> Dataset columns (variables)
+>